About the Department

-We have six stations scattered throughout Teton County, two of which employ full-time members and all of which rely on the volunteer response of JH Fire/EMS to operate efficiently.
-All six are strategically placed around the county for maximal response efficacy, and all six have their own unique history.
+There are six stations strategically placed around Teton County for maximal response efficacy, two of which employ full-time members and all of which rely on the volunteer response of JH Fire/EMS to operate efficiently.
+All six are and all six have their own unique history.

 There are stations at each of the following locations: